 While Christianity is not illegal, Christians are marginalized by the ruling Muslim ethnic group and have difficulty acquiring building permits for new churches.
 Many churches work in the languages of Mandarin, Tamil and English, but not in the Malay language.
-While there are some large churches in Malaysia, most are reluctant to evangelize the Malay people for fear of government retaliation or community backlash.
 No Malay churches meet openly, and it is illegal for Malays to convert to Christianity.
-Christian converts who are caught are confined to “re-education camps” that use brainwashing techniques, torture and propaganda to force them to return to Islam.
-Most Malay-background Christians keep their ethnicity a secret from their church.
-Many indigenous people have come to Christ in eastern Malaysia, which is separated from peninsular Malaysia and shares a border with Indonesia.
+Christian converts who are caught are confined to so-called reeducation camps that use torture and propaganda to force them to return to Islam.
+Many indigenous people have come to Christ in eastern Malaysia.

 Access To Bibles:

-It is illegal for Malay people to have a Bible, and Malay language Bibles are largely unavailable outside Christian majority areas.
+It is illegal for Malay people to own a Bible, and Malay-language Bibles are largely unavailable outside Christian-majority areas.
 Give Bibles

-VOM supports front-line workers and Malay Christians.
+VOM supports front-line workers and persecuted Malay Christians.
 Give to VOM’s Global Ministry